best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Class names are usually started with a capital letter, and in `CamelCase`, as this differentiates them from `variableNames` and `variable_names`.
 Class names follow the same advice as for [](naming-functions) - namely, is it obvious from the class name what it does?
-If its too complex to name concisely, it is an indication of too many [responsibilities](class-responsibilities) and you should refactor your code into more, smaller classes.
+If it is too complex to name concisely, it is an indication of too many [responsibilities](class-responsibilities) and you should refactor your code into more, smaller classes.

 Method names in a class closely follow the requirements for [](naming-functions), as methods are just functions that are tied to a class.